Robust Utility Maximizing Strategies under Model Uncertainty and their Convergence: Asymptotic Behavior as Uncertainty Increases

 Investors use strategies from $\calA_h(x_0)$ with $h=1$.
 Further, we take $\Gamma=I_d$ and $\nu=\frac{3}{10}\ones$ as parameters of the uncertainty ellipsoid.
 Note that for this choice of the parameter $\nu$ the optimal strategy in the situation without model uncertainty, i.e.\ with $\kappa=0$, does not depend on $\gamma$.
 We then compute the constant optimal portfolio composition $\pi^*(\kappa)$ based on different values of $\gamma$ and for all $\kappa\in(0,0.5)$, and plot the result in Figure~\ref{fig:optimal_portfolio_composition_for_various_gamma} against $\kappa$.
 For any fixed level of uncertainty $\kappa$, the optimal composition $\pi^*(\kappa)$ is plotted as a stacked plot where every color corresponds to one stock.

 For small values of $\kappa$, the optimal strategy $\pi^*$ is negative in some components.
 This leads to an overall investment larger than one on the positive side.
 As $\kappa$ becomes larger, the composition gets closer and closer to the uniform diversification vector.
 When comparing the different subplots one sees that the convergence is faster for higher values of $\gamma$, an effect that has been shown to hold in general, see Westphal~\cite[Rem.~5.9]{westphal_2019}.
 This might be surprising at first glance since one expects a more risk-averse investor to choose a ``safer'' strategy sooner than a less risk-averse investor does.
 However, the effect becomes more intuitive when keeping in mind that we address a robust optimization problem where an investor is confronted with the worst possible drift parameter in the uncertainty set.
 An investor with a high, positive value of $\gamma$ would, in the non-robust problem, invest in the assets with the allegedly highest drift.
 In the worst-case market this undiversified strategy would allow the market to choose a very extreme drift parameter with high absolute values for exactly these assets.
 This implies that a less risk-averse investor is much more prone to the market's choice of a drift parameter.
-To make up for this, the optimal robust strategy converges very fast, so that even for small values of uncertainty $\kappa$, the investor is already driven into the diversified uniform strategy.
+To make up for this, there is more diversification, which can even be amplified by the constraint using $h=1$, and thus the optimal robust strategy converges very fast, so that even for small values of uncertainty $\kappa$, the investor is already driven into the diversified uniform strategy.

 \end{example}